30 Best Places To Visit In Karnataka, India - Updated 2024

 Source: Photo by Wikimedia Commons user Calvinkrishy used under CC BY-SA 2.5

 The temple town of Sringeri holds great significance for Hindus.
 Located on the banks of Tunga, here the main temple is the 1,200-year-old Shardamba Temple, but there are other major religious structures too, such as the 14th-century Vidyashankara Temple.
-If you are an adventure seeker and happened to visit the area around the monsoon season, you can enjoy the lush greenery at Hanumanagundi Falls or Sirimane Falls.
+If you are an adventure seeker and happen to visit the area during the monsoon season, you can enjoy the lush greenery at Hanumanagundi Falls or Sirimane Falls.

 Visited this place?